zplab/zbar-py/README.md

 ## Examples:

-Simple examples are mentioned below.
 More examples can be found in examples directory.

 * With 2D numpy array.
 Reads most types of Barcode